 - Todd Hanson — (firstname.lastname@example.org)

-Scientific practice, laboratory culture, science & everyday life, training in anthro/STS
+Scientific practice, laboratory culture, and science in everyday life

 - Shreeharsh Kelkar — (email@example.com)